Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

-where $\hat h(W)$ is obtained by plugging in the initial fits $\widehat{m}_a(Z,W)$ and $\hat{g}(W)$ into equation \eqref{cleverh}.
-The TMLE estimator of $m_0(W)$, denoted by $m^*$, is now obtained by substituting $\epsilon^*$, the solution to equation \eqref{eps} into equation \eqref{lin_fluct}.
-Finally, we project $m^*$ onto the working model $m_\psi$ by OLS, obtaining $(\psi_c^*,\psi_v^*)$, the TMLE estimator of the causal parameter of interest.
+Denote by $\epsilon^*$ the solution to equation \eqref{eps}.
+Then, the non-iterative linear TMLE estimator of $m_0(W)$ is obtained by substituting $\epsilon^*$ into equation \eqref{lin_fluct}.
+Finally, we project the resulting function $m^*(\epsilon^*)(W)$ onto the working model $m_\psi$ by OLS, obtaining $(\psi_c^*,\psi_v^*)$, the TMLE estimator of the statistical parameters of interest.

-\citet{Toth2016} showed that this approach yields an estimator which is consistent when (i) the initial estimators of $\mao$ and $g_0(W)$ are consistent, (ii) the initial estimators of $m_0$ and $g_0(W)$ are consistent, or (iii) the initial estimators of $m_0$ and $\myo$ are consistent.
+\citet{Toth2016} showed that this approach results in an estimator which is double-robust, i.e. consistent when (i) the initial estimators of $\pi_0(Z,W)$ and $g_0$ are consistent, (ii) the initial estimators of $m_0$ and $g_0$ are consistent, or (iii) the initial estimators of $m_0$ and $\omega_0$ are consistent.
+However, using a linear fluctuation model has the drawback that the resulting estimates are not guaranteed to be constrained within the bounds implied by the data.